14th

 Our free tool provides options, advice, and next steps based on your unique situation.

 A Place for Mom.
-(2023).
+(2026).
 A Place for Mom proprietary data.

 Ohio Department of Medicaid.
 Aged, blind or disabled (ABD) Medicaid.

-Centers for Medicare and Medicaid Services.
-Help with drug costs.
+U.S. Centers for Medicare and Medicaid Services.
+Get started with Medicare.
 Medicare.gov.

 The information contained on this page is for informational purposes only and is not intended to constitute medical, legal or financial advice or create a professional relationship between A Place for Mom and the reader.
 Always seek the advice of your health care provider, attorney or financial advisor with respect to any particular matter, and do not act or refrain from acting on the basis of anything you have read on this site.
 Links to third-party websites are only for the convenience of the reader; A Place for Mom does not endorse the contents of the third-party sites.